 When should a family choose eldercare mediation?

-Mediation is a good choice when elder family members aren't mentally competent enough to make decisions all on their own.
-A mediator can make sure that these older adults have a say in what happens to them.
+Mediation is a good choice when family members don't agree on decisions about the caregiving, money, safety, health, or housing of their elders.
+A mediator can help families reach agreement about these tough decisions and make sure that older adults have a say in what happens to them.
 This can be reassuring to elders who may feel like the choices being made about them are out of their control.

 Sometimes a judge will order a family to use a mediator.
 But things usually go better when someone in the family makes the suggestion.
 Elderly parents can also add a rule to their will or living trust.
 The rule would require that the family use mediation to help solve family problems.